Mirandola Town Hall

 The Mirandola Town Hall (Palazzo Comunale di Mirandola; in the local dialect: al palàzz cumunàl ad La Miràndla or simply al Cumùn or al Munizìpi) is a historic public building located in the city center of Mirandola, in the province of Modena, Italy.

-Seat of the city government until May 2012, the building is dramatically located at the end of Costituente square and is one of the most recognizable icon of the city of Mirandola, along with the castle of the Pico.
+Seat of the city government until May 2012, the building is dramatically located at the end of Costituente square and is one of the most recognizable icons of the city of Mirandola, along with the castle of the Pico.